isabella232/rtos-docs-pr.es-es/rtos-docs/netx/chapter4.md

 ## <a name="nx_packet_release"></a>nx_packet_release

-Libera el paquete previamente asignado.
+Liberar un paquete previamente asignado

 ### <a name="prototype"></a>Prototipo